Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Introduction

+The credit crunch crisis also forced market participants to extend the multi-curve valuation framework to include additional risk factors, such as counterparty and funding risk, leading to a set of valuation adjustments collectively named XVA, for which we refer to the wide existing literature (see e.g.\cite{BriMor13,Kja18,Gre20}).
+In particular, Credit and Debt Valuation Adjustments (CVA and DVA, respectively) take into account the bilateral counterparty default risk premium affecting derivative transactions, and are also required by international accounting standards (in EU since the introduction of IFRS13 in 2013, see \cite{IFRS11}).

-This paper focuses on CVA and DVA, whose calculation requires modelling the credit exposure along the lifetime of a derivative position.
-The credit crunch crisis has pushed regulators to mitigate the credit exposure for OTC derivatives.
-In particular, with regard to non-cleared OTC derivatives, in 2015 the Basel Committee on Banking Supervision (BCBS) and the International Organization of Securities Commissions (IOSCO) finalized a framework, introduced progressively from 2016, which requires institutions engaging in these transactions to bilaterally post Variation Margin (VM) and Initial Margin (IM) on a daily basis at a netting set level (see \cite{BCB15}).
-In particular, VM aims at covering the current exposure stemming from changes in the value of the portfolio by reflecting its current size, while IM aims at covering the potential future exposure that could arise, in the event of default of the counterparty, from changes in the value of the portfolio in the the period between last VM exchange and the close-out of the position.
-IM represented an element of innovation in bilateral derivatives markets and according to \cite{BCB15} shall be calculated through either a standardized schedule or an approved internal model.
-With the aim to prevent both potential disputes between counterparties related to IM determination with different internal models and the overestimation of margin requirements due to the non-risk-sensitive standard approach (see \cite{BCB13}), the International Swaps and Derivatives Association (ISDA) developed the Standard Initial Margin Model (SIMM), a uniform risk-sensitive model for calculating bilateral IM (see \cite{ISDA13}), the first version of which was published in 2016.
+After the crisis, regulators pushed to mitigate counterparty default risk for OTC derivatives.
+With regard to non-cleared OTC derivatives, in 2015 the Basel Committee on Banking Supervision (BCBS) and the International Organization of Securities Commissions (IOSCO) finalized a framework (\cite{BCBSIOSCO15}), introduced progressively from 2016, which requires derivatives counterparties to bilaterally post Variation Margin (VM) and Initial Margin (IM) on a daily basis at netting set level.
+VM aims at covering the current exposure stemming from changes in the value of the portfolio by reflecting its current size, while IM aims at covering the potential future exposure that could arise, in the event of default of the counterparty, from changes in the value of the portfolio in the period between last VM exchange and the close-out of the position.
+In particular, in 2016 ISDA published the Standard Initial Margin Model (SIMM) (see \cite{ISDA13,ISDA18}), with the aim to provide market participant with a uniform risk-sensitive IM model, and to prevent both potential disputes and the overestimation of IM requirements due to the use of the BCBS-IOSCO non-risk-sensitive standardized model.
+The ISDA-SIMM is a parametric VaR model based on Delta, Vega and Curvature (i.e.~``pseudo'' Gamma) sensitivities, defined across risk factors by asset class, tenor and expiry, and computed according to specific definitions.